13.2 Hot and Cold Applications: The Role of the HCA

 Heat Applications

 Heat relieves pain, relaxes muscles, promotes healing, reduces tissue swelling, and decreases joint stiffness.
 When heat is applied to the skin blood vessels in the area dilate.
 Blood flow increases bringing more oxygen and nutrients to the surrounding tissue for healing.
 The vasodilation allows for excess fluid to be removed from the area faster.
 On observation, the skin will be red and warm to the touch (Acello & Hegner, 2021; Sorrentino, et al., 2019).
 Heat applications are also comforting.
 And the sensation of heat may decrease the transmission of pain signals to the brain which can relieve pain and discomfort.
-In addition, heat applications relax muscles and joints which can decrease stiffness.
+In addition, heat applications relax muscles and joints and this can decrease stiffness.
 Heat applications are used for chronic, or ongoing, conditions.
 These include back pain and arthritis.
 Heat applications may also be used only after the first two to three days following an acute, or sudden, injury (Acello & Hegner, 2021).

-There are two types of heat applications: Dry and moist.
+There are two types of heat applications: dry and moist.
 Dry heat applications are dry against the skin and no water touches the skin.
 Dry heat applications include hot packs, hot water bags, heating pads, and hot aquathermia pads.
 A dry application stays at the desired temperature longer.
 Moist heat applications are moist against the skin where the moisture or water touches the skin.
 Moist heat applications include hot compresses, hot soaks, and sitz baths.
 Moist heat applications Moist heat has greater and faster effects and are more penetrating than dry heat applications (Acello & Hegner, 2021; Sorrentino, et al., 2019).

 Complications